-3. What is prophetic time?
-When day mentioned equals a year
+- 3. What is prophetic time?
+When a day mentioned equals a year

-4. Is the nation of Israel still God’s favored people?
+- 4. Is the nation of Israel still Elohim’s favored people?
 No

 Chapter 3 – Revelation 7

-2. From where does the great multitude come from?
+- 2. From where does the great multitude come?
 From all nations, and kindreds, and people, and tongues

 Chapter 4 – Revelation 8